skycoin/User-Manuals/Restoring Backup with an Existing Seed.md

 **The random sequence of words and the random words are a security precaution and because of this security measures it can be ensured that a potential hacker/malware, who has access to your computer does get neither the full Seed nor right sequence of the Seed.**

-If you have successfully entered both the random words and the words in your Seed according to their position, the Desktop Wallet will display a confirmation window that your new Skywallet added to the Wallet list.
+If you have successfully entered both the random words and the words in your Seed according to their position, the Desktop Wallet will display a confirmation window that your new Skywallet was added to the Wallet list.

 <Screenshot of the confirmation window from the Desktop Wallet>